athaller/landscapes.io/README.md

 ###Configuration

-landscapes.io has three configuration options.
+landscapes.io has three configuration modes:

 1. `$ NODE_ENV=production node server.js`
 2. `$ NODE_ENV=test node server.js`
 3. `node server.js`

 If `NODE_ENV` is not set, landscapes.io will default to the "development" configuration.

 ##Contributing
 1. [Check for open issues](https://github.com/OpenWhere/landscapes.io/issues) or [open a new issue](https://github.com/OpenWhere/landscapes.io/issues/new) to start a discussion around a bug or feature idea.